chiaoyuntu/DeepLearning_FaceGen/README.md

 <img src="https://github.com/chiaoyuntu/DeepLearning_FaceGen/blob/master/figures/model/dcgan2(64_64)-6.png" width="40%" height="40%">

 #### Training Details
+The layers of architecture is same as the 32 * 32 architecture, and the results look clear and the resolution is better.
+However, it needed more time for training since the image size and the weight size are larger.
+Also, using all dataset to train 32 * 32 size image can get the clear images as well and train in less time.
+So we still stick to 32 * 32 for further experiments in the following parts.

 ### DCGAN 3
 #### Architecture Figure
+As we successfully generate reasonable face images from noise vector (size:100x1) , we change our generator input from noise vector to noise cube (size: 32x32x3).
+And if it works well, we can move forward to replace noise with generated images and implement interactive DCGAN.
 <img src="https://github.com/chiaoyuntu/DeepLearning_FaceGen/blob/master/figures/model/dcgan3-1.png" width="80%" height="80%">
 <img src="https://github.com/chiaoyuntu/DeepLearning_FaceGen/blob/master/figures/model/dcgan3-2.png" width="80%" height="80%">